2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 Let me be direct: this isn't another AI-generated market report cobbled together from press releases.
 At TechnologyChecker.io, we built the crawling infrastructure that powers this analysis—I've spent years refining our detection algorithms, validating accuracy against known implementations, and watching these adoption patterns emerge in real-time across 50 million domains monthly.

 The statistics in this report come from two sources: our proprietary crawl data (the numbers you won't find anywhere else) and validated industry research (properly cited so you can verify).
 When I make a claim about platform adoption, it's backed by technology signatures we've actually detected—not surveys, not vendor self-reporting, not AI-hallucinated figures.
+Learn more about how TechnologyChecker data works.

 This is what building a technology detection platform for years teaches you: the ground truth of software adoption often contradicts the narrative.
 And that's exactly what makes this data valuable.